Artificial Intelligence course structure

 You’ll learn to:

-• Evaluate the features of different AI programming languages and software packages, focusing on data science
+• Critically evaluate the features of various programming languages and software packages for AI, focusing on data science as the application domain

-• Explore factors affecting complexity, performance, numerics, scalability and solution deliverability
+• Explain, relate, and accommodate factors affecting complexity, performance, numerics, scalability, and deliverability of solutions

 Humans and Intelligent Machines (10 credits)